Senatus consultum ultimum: Name

 The decree does not have a specific name in the sources, where it is usually mentioned "by quoting what was obviously its opening advisory statements to the magistrate who had it passed".
 Rather, it is a modern term that emerges from Julius Caesar's Commentarii de Bello Civili, in which he writes:

-Caesar coined the term from his claim – "which one should take cum grano salis" – that it was passed as a last resort when, in Caesar's words, "the city of Rome itself was already practically in flames and there was despair over the safety of everyone in the state".
+Caesar coined the term from his tendentious claim that it was passed as a last resort when, in Caesar's words, "the city of Rome itself was already practically in flames and there was despair over the safety of everyone in the state".
 Since this is the shortest mention of the decree available, "the label... seems to have stuck".
 The specific phraseology of the senatorial resolution was much longer:

 Earlier versions of the decree may have, however, mentioned only the consul presiding.
 A minority of modern scholars prefer the name senatus consultum de re publica defendenda rather than Caesar's coinage.